arasgungore/CMPE160-projects/ShipsAndPorts/README.md

 ● A constructor with parameters ID, weight
 ● double consumption() : should return fuel consumption required by the container
-● boolean equals(Container other) : check type, ID and weight of a container.
-If they are the same, return true, otherwise return false.
+● boolean equals(Container other) : check type, ID, and weight of a container.
+If they are the same, return true; otherwise, return false.
 ```